353solutions/learn-go-by-writing-rest-apis/step_00/README.md

 # Setup

-Let's make sure you have a working Go environment.
+Let's make sure you have everything needed for this workshop.

 ## Go